 Work with Your Existing Soil

 Working with existing soil is most feasible for sites with no history of industrial use and whose soil test results came back with moderate levels of contaminants.
-Existing soil should be diluted, maintained at a neutral pH, and amended with additions of organic matter.
+Existing soil should be diluted, maintained at a neutral pH, and amended with appropriate additions of organic matter.

 Contaminants are often concentrated in the top two inches of soil and can be diluted by digging and mixing the soil deeply and thoroughly.